 Heavy adoption of edge computing, Wi-Fi 6, and 5G in Industry 4.0 manufacturing

 The pandemic highlighted the need to have local manufacturing in emergency situations for core staples, personal protection gear, life-saving equipment, and vaccines.
 The largest barrier to local manufacturing has been the desire to minimize costs and the availability of skilled people.
-People have traditionally played key roles in the entire manufacturing operation including procurement, scheduling, quality control, etc. The key enabler to bring manufacturing back locally is automation.
+People have traditionally played key roles in the entire manufacturing operation including procurement, scheduling, quality control, etc. The key facilitator to bring manufacturing back locally is automation.
 Wi-Fi 6 and 5G bring massive capacity, solid reliability, and “un-tethered” flexibility in order for machines to be totally connected and all sensors to share data constantly in near real-time to optimize and improve production.
 Edge computing will be used to harness and process all information for machine and process optimization.
 IT/OT convergence is one of the most over-used terms these days, but it will actually come to life in Industry 4.0.

 Contactless, touch-free world emerges